Jonathan2251/lbd/source/gpu.rst

 .. rubric:: References/01-triangles.cpp
 .. literalinclude:: ../References/01-triangles.cpp
+   :language: c++
+   :linenos:

 Init():

+- Generate Vertex Array VAOs and bind VAOs[0].

 - According counter clockwise rule in previous section, Triangle Primitives are defined in varaible vertices.
-After binding OpenGL object Buffers[0] to vertices, vertices data will send to memory of server(gpu).
+After binding OpenGL VBO Buffers[0] to vertices, vertices data will send to memory of server(gpu).

-- Generate Vertex Array VAOs and bind VAOs[0].
+  Think of the "active" buffer as just a global variable, and there are a bunch of functions which use the active buffer instead of using a parameter.
+  These global state variables are the ugly side of OpenGL [#vao-vbo-binding]_ and can be replaced with glVertexArrayVertexBuffer(), glVertexArrayAttribFormat(), ..., then call glBindVertexArray(vao) before drawing in OpenGL 4.5 [#ogl-vavb]_ [#ogl-bluebook-p152]_.

 - glVertexAttribPointer( vPosition, 2, GL_FLOAT, GL_FALSE, 0, BUFFER_OFFSET(0) ):
   During gpu rendering, each vertex position will be held in vPosition and pass